badinkajink/eFlesh/README.md

 ### Hall Sensors / Magnetometers

+Please upload the arduino code located in ```arduino/5X_eflesh_stream/5X_eflesh_stream.ino``` to the qtPy.
 We use the rigid magnetometer PCBs used in Reskin and AnySkin.
 Details can be found in the [circuit section](https://github.com/raunaqbhirangi/reskin_sensor/tree/main/circuits) of [Reskin](https://reskin.dev/)'s repository.

 ## Sensor Characterization